-- Death. - Divorce or annulment.
+- Death. - Divorce or annulment (if spouses are eligible for coverage under this plan).
 Legal separation, also, may result in removal from coverage.
 If you become legally separated, notify your employer or group sponsor. - Medicare eligibility.
 If you become eligible for Medicare, you must notify your employer or group sponsor immediately.
-If you are eligible for this group health plan other than as a current employee or a current employee's spouse, your Medicare eligibility may terminate this coverage.
+If you are eligible for this group health plan other than as a current employee or a current employee's spouse (if spouses are eligible for coverage under this plan), your Medicare eligibility may terminate this coverage.